 |Time to Spend||Day Trip|

 Speaking of time, you can save time by avoiding falling in lines at the cable car stations if you have a fixed and guaranteed departure time to Schilthorn using Schilthorn Boarding Pass.

-Check the link for more information.
+Both options offer breathtaking views, but if you’re looking for a more relaxed and classic experience, the Jungfraujoch rail is the way to go.
 Whether you choose the train or cable car, you have to do 2 transfers to get to Jungfraujoch coming from Interlaken:

 - Interlaken – Lauterbrunnen – Kleine Scheidegg (start of Jungfraujoch Railway)